Planning your visit

 |Bank holidays||Closed (*Excluding bank holidays)|

-- If you are visiting our Challenging Convention exhibition, please have your ticket ready to show our staff either on your phone or a printed copy.
+- If you are have pre-booked for Portrait of an Artist exhibition, please have your ticket ready to show our staff either on your phone or a printed copy.

 During your visit

 - Our staff will greet you at a distance.
-Some may be wearing facemasks or visors (this is their choice and not compulsory under government guidance) and we have new screens at our till points.
+They will be wearing face coverings and we have screens at our till points.

 - We encourage you to use the hand sanitisers around the venue.